ZeroOrI/BadTranslationEntertainment/ksc.md

 I agreed and we went to school building.

-We found the place where were not people so we don't have to worry if somebody hears us.
+We found the place where were not people, so we don't have to worry if somebody hears us.

 "Come on, lay out what happened.
 We are friend, aren't we?"